 Have questions about Steel in the Water: Realizing on the Promise of Offshore Wind?
 Contact Seth Kaplan

-These are free presentation seminars and discussion events hosted by the Center for Student Coastal Research (CSCR), a non profit organization located in Cohasset on Boston’s South Shore.
+Our lectures are free presentation seminars and discussion events hosted by the Center for Student Coastal Research (CSCR), a non profit organization located in Cohasset on Boston’s South Shore.
 CSCR educates students in environmental sciences, encourages environmental awareness, and promotes activism.

 General attendance and participation is comlimentary, tax deductible donations are welcome.

-It helps us to plan if you RSVP at Eventbrite, but you are welcome to just show up at 7:00 as well.
-Donations, snacks and support of these events is always welcome.
 If you are interested in actively participating in the lecture series program, please contact the organizer Dr. Carsten Haber, CSCR board member.